JJRi/CyberSecurity/README.md

 I'm learning cybersecurity and here's my memo and mixed files about the topic.
 Just for me to keep up what I have learned and done.

+**Goal of Spring 2022:**

+Be in top 100 of all time score on Nixu challenge - **Done**

+Be in top 50 of Finland on TryHackme - in progress

 ## Table of contents
 1. [Nixu challenge](#nixu)